The Australian Government will fund a wage increase for the early childhood education and care (ECEC) workforce through a worker retention payment.

 - an additional 5% wage increase for all eligible staff in the second year

-- a minimum of an additional 20% funding to contribute towards eligible on-costs.
+- a minimum of an additional 20% funding to contribute towards eligible on-costs (calculated against your base funding).

 To get the payment, providers must: